London - In flight

 This morning, we transfer to the frontier town of Chiang Khong, where a bridge spanning the Mekong links Thailand and Laos.
 Here we embark on a scenic Mekong cruise, making leisurely stops at various hill-tribe settlements.
 We take an overnight bag (leaving heavy luggage on the boat) to the Luang Say Lodge (3T) tonight, set in idyllic and tranquil riverside surroundings.

 Early risers can join an optional trip to a characterful local market, then our cruise continues to Luang Prabang by way of Ban Baw, a hill-tribe village renowned for its silks, cottons and Lao whisky, and the spectacular Pak Ou Caves, carved out by the confluence of the Mekong and Nam Ou rivers and now home to over 4,000 Buddha icons.
-Our hotel in Luang Prabang is Villa Santi Resort (4T).
+Our hotel in Luang Prabang is Villa Santi Resort (4T) or Sanctuary Luang Prabang (4T).

 Another UNESCO World Heritage Site and one of the most entrancing places in Asia, Luang Prabang features on many a traveller’s ‘must see’ list.
 Here, where the Mekong and Khan rivers meet, may be found 33 gilded wats (temples) adorned with colourful mosaics and frescoes, attended by Buddhist monks in traditional saffron robes.
 And there are echoes too of French colonialism, in the faded grandeur of the city’s villas and boulevards.
 Our city tour takes in the former Royal Palace, now the National Museum, and three magnificent wats - Wat Mai, renowned for its golden bas reliefs; Wat Sensoukarahm, boasting a dazzlingly beautiful golden façade; and 16th century Wat Xieng Thong, the city’s most revered temple, decorated with ornate carvings and mosaics.
 In the afternoon, admire scenic views en route to pretty Kuang Si Falls and a neighbouring bear sanctuary, where 23 Asiatic black bears are protected from poaching.
 In the evening, there is the opportunity to participate in the unique Baci ceremony, traditionally performed in celebration of weddings, births or the arrival of important guests.
 The Lao believe that the essence of each person consists of 32 spirits, and the Baci ritual, involving special flower trays and food, calls back any that may have escaped.